 - Most likely to enter the massage therapy profession as a second career.

-- At a median age of 45 years old.
-Twenty-one percent were younger than 35 in 2015.
+- At a median age of 44 years old.
+Twenty-two percent were younger than 35 in 2018.

 - Most likely to be members of a professional organization.

-- Earning an average wage of $47 an hour (including tips) for all massage-related work.
+- Earning an average wage of $58 an hour for all massage-related work.

 - Heavily dependent on repeat clients.